CYNDI LAUPER - 80S SONGS

-Being a straight male teenager in the 80s, it was almost impossible to admit to liking this song at school without someone beating you up!
+Being a male teenager in the 80s, it was almost impossible to admit to liking this song at school without someone wanting to beat you up!
 For this was a feminist anthem that was released long before the Spice Girls came on the scene.

 Bizarrely, the song was originally recorded by a man!
 Yes, musician Robert Hazard wrote and recorded the track back in 1979, although Cyndi Lauper changed the lyrics slightly so that they were coming from a female's point of view.